igormiguell/KernelSU/website/docs/guide/app-profile.md

 2. Enforcing mode: Denial events are logged and enforced.

 :::warning WARNING
 Modern Android systems heavily rely on SELinux to ensure overall system security.
-It's highly recommended not to use any custom systems running in "Permissive mode", as it doesn't offer significant advantages over a completely open system.
+It's highly recommended not to use any custom systems running in "Permissive mode" since it provides no significant advantages over a completely open system.
 :::

 Explaining the full concept of SELinux is complex and beyond the scope of this document.
 It's recommended to first understand how it works through the following resources: